The fixation time of a strongly beneficial allele in a structured population: The ancestral selection graph

-\begin{proof}Note first, that the second equality follows from Remark \ref{rem:coma}.
-For the first equality we recall that $h(\underline x)$ is the fixation probability of $\mathcal X$, when started in $\underline X_0 = \underline x$.
-Hence, using the Markov property of $\mathcal X$, we observe that
+The second equality in \eqref{dualfix} follows right away from Remark \ref{rem:coma}.
+To show the first equality, we set out by writing the Markovian semigroup of $\underline X^\ast$ as the $h$-transform of the semigroup of $\underline X$,